 Tip: Pay attention if you spot a horse begin to move diagonally across the arena: this is when a jump or other complicated move is more likely.

-The training programme also gave us a clear feel for the rider-Lipizzaner bond, which appears almost telepathic at times.
+The training programme gave me a clear feel for the rider-Lipizzaner bond, too, which appears almost telepathic at times.

-(What you don’t see, of course, is the kind of coordinated multiple-horse moves you get at the galas and performances.)
+What you don’t have, though, is the kind of coordinated multiple-horse moves you get at the galas and performances.

 (A riding school from around 1645.
 Image courtesy of the Metropolitan Museum of Art)